thierrydutoit/iDSP/README.md

 ## Welcome to the intuitive Digital Signal Processing (iDSP) collaborative project
-Teaching is a Communication Theory problem (and also of course a matter of presence, perfoemance, humour, feeling etc.)
+Teaching is a Communication Theory problem (and also of course a matter of presence, performance, humour, feeling etc.)

 How to best transfer information to students through the limited capacity of the speech and visual channels ?
 A possible answer is: by using interactive, reactive images, which bring some sort of “biofeedback loop” and quickly make abstract concepts more accessible.

 This page gathers *reactive* material for developing *intuition* in *Digital Signal Processing*.